basho/yokozuna/docs/CONCEPTS.md

 ```

 The value of the object is passed along with options specific to each
 extractor.
-Assuming the extractor correctly parses the value if will
+Assuming the extractor correctly parses the value it will
 return a list of fields, which are name-value pairs.

 The text extractor is the simplest one.
 By default it will use the